Category Archives: Cary Grant

 Perhaps not as wonderful as future works, but that is like comparing prime rib to filet mignon.
 Shot in black and white, the subject matter is familiar to Hitchcock fans- political espionage.

-The film contains elements common with Hitchcock’s films- romance with suspenseful plot.
+The film contains elements familiar with Hitchcock’s films- romance with suspenseful plot.

 Starring two greats of the time (and Hitchcock stalwarts), Carey Grant and Ingrid Bergman, one is immediately enthralled by the chemistry between the characters they play- T.R.
 Devlin and Alicia Huberman.
 Devlin, a government agent, recruits Alicia, per his bosses, to spy on a Nazi sympathizer, Alex Sebastian (Claude Raines), who is affiliated with her father.